wsugarman/sweetener/docs/Getting-Started/Sweetener.Reliability.md

 2. `5` is the maximum number of attempts we'll allow before giving up
 3. `ExceptionPolicy.Retry<TransientException>()` defines an `ExceptionHandler`
    that will only retry `SendSometimes` if `TransientException` is thrown
-4. `DelayPolicy.Constant(TimeSpan.FromMilliseconds(50))` defines a `DelayPolicy`
+4. `DelayPolicy.Constant(TimeSpan.FromMilliseconds(50))` defines a `DelayHandler`
    that will consistently wait 50 milliseconds between each attempt

 ## Factory Methods

 Similar to how the [`Tuple`](https://docs.microsoft.com/en-us/dotnet/api/system.tuple?view=netstandard-2.0) class provides a [`Create`](https://docs.microsoft.com/en-us/dotnet/api/system.tuple.create?view=netstandard-2.0) method for creating tuples where the types can be inferred, so too do the various reliable delegate classes provide their own respective `Create` methods, as seen in the following example.
 Note that for every constructor overload, there is a corresponding `Create` overload.

 ```csharp
 using Sweetener.Reliability;